Applying for a bank business loan? You may have to present your case in person.

 - Know your business plan inside out.
 The only way you can answer any left-field curveballs is to make sure you’re deeply familiar with your business plan.
 Backing up your claims with figures and examples definitely helps.

-- Research your lender — and your interviewer.
-See if you can learn about the types of businesses they prefer.
+- Research your lender and your interviewer.
+See if you can learn about the types of businesses your lender prefers.
 You might be able to read online about other people’s interview experiences.

 - Hold a mock interview.
 Practicing an interview can reveal both strong and weak points in your argument.
-And doing it more than once can help you measure improvement.
+Doing it more than once can help you measure improvement.

 - Take along visuals.
 Photos of your business, products or even artsy renditions of your services can bring your presentation to life.